silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Coda/connect-a-coda-app-integration.md

   1. Select the **Apps** option from the left navigation drawer.
 The **Apps** view is displayed.
   2. Click the **More options** icon of the Coda Tenant app card that you added.
 A drop-down list is displayed.
   3. Select the **Check for updates** option from the list.
 A message box is displayed with information about the user sync process

   **NOTE:** The check for updates and import process may take a few minutes depending on the number of users and because Cerby automatically matches them to their corresponding Cerby account.

   4. Confirm that the **Check for updates** automation task has the “Completed” status by performing any of the following actions:
-The Coda Tenant account and app cards are displayed on the **All accounts** and **Apps** views, respectively, of each matched user.
-To connect their user account to Cerby, matched users must follow the instructions in the 3\.
-Connect your Coda account to Cerby step.

      * Click the **More details** button from the message box.
      * Select the **Automation** option from the left navigation drawer to open the **Automation** view.

+The Coda Tenant account and app cards are displayed on the **All accounts** and **Apps** views, respectively, of each matched user.
+To connect their user account to Cerby, matched users must follow the instructions in the [3.
+Connect your Coda account to Cerby](connect-a-coda-app-integration.md#id-3.-connect-your-coda-account-to-cerby) step.

 {% hint style="info" %}